ollyfreeman/football-api-mock/README.md

 the mock server will be:
 `http://mydomain.com/api/?Action=snapshot&minute=32&half=first_half`.

-Note: in the simulations, it is assumed that there is no injury time, so the matches occur in lockstep, with exactly 45 minutes for each half, with exactly 15 minutes break for half-time.
+Note: in the simulations, it is assumed that there is exactly 1 minute of injury time per half, so the matches occur in lockstep, with exactly
+46 minutes for each half, with exactly 15 minutes break for half-time.
+Therefore, the total length of match is 107 minutes.

 ##Requirements